contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 ## Book navigation

-The frontend module "book navigation" adds a navigation menu to the website, which allows you to navigate forward, backward or up one level within the page structure.
-The individual pages are turned over like a book, hence the name of the module.
+The frontend module "Book Navigation" adds a navigation menu to the website, which allows you to navigate forward, backward or one level up within the page structure.
+The individual pages are turned like a book, hence the name of the module.

 ![The book navigation in the frontend](/de/layout/module-management/images/de/die-buchnavigation-im-frontend.png?classes=shadow)

-**Reference page:** The reference page defines the starting point of the book navigation.
+**Reference page**: The reference page defines the starting point of the book navigation.
 Parent pages are not displayed in the book navigation.

-**Display protected pages:** If you select this option, protected pages are also displayed, which are otherwise only available to registered members.
+**Show protected pages:** If you select this option, protected pages will also be displayed, which are otherwise only available to registered members.

 **Show hidden pages:** If you select this option, hidden pages that would normally be skipped are also displayed in the book navigation.

-**Individual template**: Here you can overwrite the default `mod_booknav`template.
+**Individual template:** Here you can overwrite the default `mod_booknav`template.

-**HTML OutputThe**
+**HTML outputThe**
  frontend module generates the following HTML code:

 ```html